-The practice is owned by an individual who is the principal dentist there.
-They have legal responsibility for meeting the requirements in the Health and Social Care Act 2008 and associated regulations about how the practice is run.
+The practice is owned by a company and as a condition of registration must have a person registered with the Care Quality Commission as the registered manager.
+Registered managers have legal responsibility for meeting the requirements in the Health and Social Care Act 2008 and associated regulations about how the practice is run.
+At the time of the inspection the practice did not have a registered manager in post however the practice manager had made an application and was waiting for it to be processed.

-On the day of inspection we collected 23 CQC comment cards filled in by patients.
+On the day of inspection we collected one CQC comment card filled in by a patient.
 This information gave us a positive view of the practice.

-During the inspection we spoke with two dentists, one dental nurse and a receptionist.
+During the inspection we spoke with one dentist, two trainee dental nurses, one dental hygienist, one receptionist and the practice manager.
 We looked at practice policies and procedures and other records about how the service is managed.